buenavista62/BCC22_new/README.md

 # Summary

 The creation of a smart contract to mint NFTs is rather simple.
 There are many examples and well-tested contracts from openzeppelin, which ensure secure contracts.
-However, all the additional work regarding the artwork, picutre and metadata generation and having a functional website are very time-consuming.
+However, all the additional work regarding the artwork, picture and metadata generation, and having a functional website are very time-consuming.
 Understanding smart contracts and knowing Solidity was not enough.
 Web development skills were also needed.
 This technical implementation can also be used for mainnet solutions, given that all secret keys (API, private key) are not exposed to the frontend.